 Starts at $49.99 Trial: Yes Free Plan: No

-With many ways to view and manage projects, Asana’s flexibility when it comes to visualizing task management is definitely one of its core strengths.
+With many ways to view and manage projects, Asana’s flexibility is definitely one of its core strengths.
 Managers can make tasks as detailed as they need to be by adding various details and attachments.

-From an organizational perspective, not many apps can match Asana, and it is a good choice for businesses looking to boost team collaboration.
+From an organizational perspective, not many apps can match Asana.
+It’s a good choice for businesses looking to boost team collaboration.

 Pros